Mohansutha/Search-Algorithm/README.md

 ```
 '''
 Program for linear search method to match the item in a list
-Developed by: your name
+Developed by: Mohan Raj
-RegisterNumber:
+RegisterNumber: 21500140
 '''
 def linearSearch(array,n,k):
     # write your code for linear search